AmineDiro/daskqueue/README.md

         queue_pool.put_many(msg)
 ```

 > ❗For now the only thing a consummer does is copy files 😄 !
-You should change the `Consummer` class
+You should change the `Consummer._consumme` class method

 Implementation